dharshan7200/places-around-me/README.md

 [!OUTPUT](./technology.JPG)

 ## Result:
-The program is created successfully.
+The program is created successfully